-Located about 45 minutes east of Coeur d’Alene or just about an hour from Spokane, the North Fork of the Coeur d’Alene River is a choice spot for fly fishing for native west slope cutthroat trout.
-Here you can drift along in a boat, and work the shorelines or riffles for trout.
+Located about 45 minutes east of Coeur d’Alene or just about an hour from Spokane, the North Fork of the Coeur d’Alene River is a choice spot for fly-fishing for native westslope cutthroat trout.
+Here you can drift along in a boat and work the shorelines or riffles for trout.
 When it’s warm, dry flies work great!
-Cuts reaching over 20 inches can be caught here.
+Cuts reaching more than 20 inches can be caught here.

 Similar to the South Snake, you might see moose, black bear, elk or deer on the banks of the North Fork.
 Guided trips are available from Silver Bow Outfitters and ROW Adventures.
 After you’re done fishing, there are lots of great eateries and brew pubs to explore in Coeur d’Alene.

 Here’s the perfect spot for kids and seniors.
 Multiple ponds at Hagerman Wildlife Management Area in the Thousand Springs region offer opportunities to catch large numbers of rainbows in a stream or pond environment.
 Special access docks provide an excellent platform for casting for seniors or kids.
 The Riley Pond and Oster Lakes have trout in them, and they get stocked on a regular basis from the nearby Idaho Fish and Game hatchery.
 Other ponds have crappie, bass and bluegill.

 “This is going to be a great year to catch big fish,” says Joe Chapman, hatchery manager at Hagerman.
 “If you want to catch fish, this is the place to come.”